aindonothin/feasfdw/README.md

 Expect complete lack of gameplay balance and a lot of bugs, some potentialy gamebreaking.
-Using the "export" feature every now and then is highly recommended.
+Using the "export" feature every now and then is highly recommended. this is just an overcomplicated fork i made bcause im a fucking idiot and cant figure out how to run it locally :(